Savage Impulse Review: Savage Defied Expectations!

 The Impulse came out swinging in a wide variety of configurations and calibers.
 Each is designed to hunt a specific type of animal and a specific hunting genre.
 We have the Predator, the Hog Hunter, and the Big Game.
 Today we have the Predator, in .308.
 The Predator comes with a 10 round AICS magazine, a 20-inch barrel, and a Mossy Oak camo finish.

-The Savage Impulse comes with an integrated optics rail that is machined into the receiver.
+As a former Marine who’s been shooting for decades, I appreciate the precision engineering of the Savage Impulse.
+It comes with an integrated optics rail that is machined into the receiver.
 The barrel is a medium contour with a ⅝-24 inch threading that’s perfect for suppressors and muzzle devices.
 Savage implements their famed Accutrigger and their underappreciated Accubedding to help drive accuracy forward.
 The Savage Impulse implements a number of modern features that allow it to excel beyond just being a unique straight-pull bolt action rifle.

 Savage Impulse Features